-12.1 Runni ng the observation operator code example 208
+12.1 Runnin g the observation operator code example 208

-12.2 cal details 210
+12.2 Technic cal details

 12.2.1 Profile feedback type observation file header 211

 12.2.2 Sea level anomaly feedback type observation file header 213

 12.2.3 Sea surface temperature feedback type observation file

-header 214
+header

-12.3 Theore etical details 216
+12.3 Theore tical details

 12.3.1 Horizontal interpolation methods 216

-12.3.2 Grid search 217
+12.3.2 Grid search

 12.3.3 Parallel aspects of horizontal interpolation 218

-12.3.4 Vertical interpolation operator 221
+12.3.4 Vertical interpolation operator

+12.4 Observ ation Utilities

+12.4.1 Obstools

+12.4.2 building the obstools

+12.4.3 Dataplot

 The observation and model comparison code (OBS) reads in observation files (profile temperature and salinity, sea surface temperature, sea level anomaly, sea ice concentration, and velocity) and calculates an interpolated model equivalent value at the observation location and nearest model timestep.
+The resulting data are saved in a "feedback" file (or files).
+The code was originally developed for use with the NEMOVAR data assimilation code, but can be used for validation or verification of model or any other data assimilation system.

-The OBS code is called from opa.F90 in order to initialise the model and to calculate the model equivalent values for observations on the 0th timestep.
+The OBS code is called from opa.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
 The code is then called again after each timestep from step.F90.
-The code was originally developed for use with NEMOVAR.
+To build with the OBS code active key_diaobs must be set.